manggo-cd/manggo-cd/README.md

 - 💫 Fun Fact: I have a cologne collection with over 13 fragrances

 ### 🔜 Current Projects
-- 🍷 Wine quality predictor via machine learning
+- 🍷 [Wine Quality Predictor](https://github.com/manggo-cd/WineQualityPredictor): Predict the quality of wine on the basis of given features in the public wine quality dataset.
+ML using Tensorflow and Python.

 ### 📫 Connect with me
 - danielzhou.nc@gmail.com